jojokarlin/Git_DRI_Jan_2017/sections/commandline.md

 	mkdir projects

 From `Desktop`, navigate into your `projects` folder.
-Then create a `git` folder with the below command:
+Then create a `git-practice` folder with the below command:

-	mkdir git
+	mkdir git-practice

 Enter the new `git` folder with

-	cd git
+	cd git-practice

 At this point, when you type `pwd`, Your folder structure should look like this:

-	/home/<username>/Desktop/projects/git
+	/home/<username>/Desktop/projects/git-practice

 [<<< Previous](examples.md) | [Next >>>](gitconfig.md)